Resource

 Most commonly reported side effects

-As with any medication, abatacept has a number of possible side effects, although it is important to remember that these are only potential side effects.
+As with all medicines, abatacept does have possible side effects.
+It is important to remember that these are only possible side effects.
 They may not occur at all.

 • headache and nausea